In late March 2018 a cold outbreak drove Saharan dust from the Atlas mountains down to the south-west coast of Africa and on to Greece.

 In fact, the African dust covered the entire country (including Athens) and concentrations were the highest in the last ten years.
 Forecasters were able to use satellite imagery as an aid in issuing warnings.

-Large dust fan over Northwest Africa
+Large dust fan (Spanish Dancer) over west Africa

 Sahara dust outbreak across the Atlantic

 In early 2004, a huge arc of thick dust formed over the Canary Islands for days.